-Below is the ultimate reference guide on how to survive medical school.
+Below is the FAQ and ultimate reference guide on how to survive medical school.
 Some of the topics include applying to med school, studying for Step 1, long-distance relationships, and applying into competitive specialties (like dermatology) as a reapplicant.
-I will update this page frequently so check back often!
+I will update this page each time I publish a new blog post so check back often!

 I picked MD over PA/NP because of the autonomy.
 PA/NPs can do a lot now, but the scope of their practice varies state-to-state and still requires physician oversight.

 When we start to lose sight of our goal, we have to ask ourselves, why do we feel this way in the first place?
 Oftentimes, it’s because we feel like we’re going to fail and would rather give up than face disappointment.
 When I felt overwhelmed, it was usually about things beyond my control.
 (What if I fail this test?
 What if I can’t get honors?
 What if I don’t match into residency?)
 So instead, I would try to focus on the task in front of me.
 (Memorize DNA synthesis.
 Update my CV.
 Email some professors.)

 It’s okay to wander aimlessly in the dark for a bit.
 Just take each step one day at a time.

 Epocrates (iOS or Android): Good for looking up drug interactions on-the-fly.

 UWorld (iOS or Android): Must-have for shelf exams.